When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2023? Which one’s the best solution for your use case?

 GitHub emphasizes speed, while GitLab emphasizes reliability.
 That’s the gist of the difference between the two cloud repository platforms.

-GitHub advocates a speedy, feature-focused development approach to merge (include) new branches with the master branch.
+GitHub advocates a speedy, feature-focused development approach to merge (include) new branches with the main branch.
 This workflow is perfect for smaller Agile teams and projects.

-The master branch is always ready to deploy, ensuring that you can quickly reinstate the status quo if something goes wrong.
+The main branch is always ready to deploy, ensuring that you can quickly reinstate the status quo if something goes wrong.
 You can roll back to the previous version in seconds.

 In the GitLab workflow, you create multiple stable branches beyond the master, usually at least production and pre-production.
 That means a multiple-step testing process where a single code review upon the merge request isn’t enough.

-For smaller teams, it can slow down the process until a new feature is live in production.
-But if you have a dedicated QA team, it’s a way to let your RandD teamwork freely on new features without worrying about testing every single minute code change.
+It can slow down the process for smaller teams until a new feature is live in production.
+But if you have a dedicated QA team, it’s a way to let your RandD teamwork freely on new features without worrying about testing every minute code change.

 Some conclude that this makes GitLab the more security-minded Git platform, but GitHub also supports the same workflow.
 It’s just that it doesn’t officially recommend it.